UniMath/agda-unimath/src/real-numbers/strict-inequalities-addition-real-numbers.lagda.md

 ## Idea

-This file describes lemmas about
+On this page we describe lemmas about
 [strict inequalities](real-numbers.strict-inequality-real-numbers.md) of
 [real numbers](real-numbers.dedekind-real-numbers.md) related to [addition](real-numbers.addition-real-numbers.md) and